-Jackson State does not discriminate on the basis of sex in its education programs or operations, including employment therein and the admission of students thereto.
+Jackson State does not discriminate on the basis of sex, sexual orientation, or gender identity/expression in its education programs or operations, including employment therein and the admission of students thereto.
 Jackson State is required by Title IX of the Education Amendments of 1972, and regulations issued pursuant thereto (45 C. F. R., Part 86 and by Section 799A and 845 of the Public Health Service Act, and regulations issued pursuant thereto), not to discriminate in such manner.
 Inquiries concerning the application of the acts and regulations of Jackson State may be referred to the Director of Human Resources and Affirmative Action, room 125, Administration Building, (731) 425-2643.